tc39/notes/meetings/2017-03/mar-23.md

 BFS: This is what is concerning to me, having people do ambiguous things like what we talked about in the previous discussion (about time zone problems with the current `Date` API)

-MJ: Another clear example of why this is neccessary.
+MAJ: Another clear example of why this is neccessary.
 One of the biggest things that comes up on S.O. is why do I have a disconect between HTML5 dateTime types and the ES6 Date types.
 Someone will take something from an `<input type='date'>` and throw it into a `Date` constructor.

 WH: Is the month number for December 11 or 12?